 An actual Russian Su-27 'Flanker'

-Recreating this effect in a LEGO model might seem easy.
+Camouflage is not randomRecreating this effect in a LEGO model might seem easy.
 After all, building something in lots of colours has the wonderful advantage that if you don't have a particular part in one colour, you can easily use another.
 However, simply taking a few piles of parts in a number of colours and picking the parts you need at random isn't going to produce a very convincing result.
 You see, camouflage isn't random.
 In order to have a vehicle blend into the background, different colours are used in a few fairly large patches rather than in lots of small ones.
 The size of the patches and how jagged the demarcations between the colours are have to be matched to what the background looks like from a range of distances.
-In the real world this is increasingly done using mathematics, (fractal geometry in particular), but that may be a bridge too far for the purpose of this blog post.
-So, how can you build multi-coloured camouflage in LEGO?
+In the real world this is increasingly done using mathematics, (

-The first step in recreating this sort of effect in LEGO is choosing the colours.
+Limit the number of colours to four at mostThe first step in recreating this sort of effect in LEGO is choosing the colours.
 Back when I was a child, LEGO used to come in black, white, grey, red, yellow and blue -not enough for decent camouflage.
 The range of colours in which LEGO makes parts has been greatly expanded, but there still aren't all that many colours that work well for a realistic colour scheme.
 In my opinion, a convincing camouflage scheme shouldn't have more than three or four different colours.
 Of course, if you are modelling a real vehicle, your colours are determined by those of the real vehicle.
 Regular green is very bright.
 There is a decent collection of parts in sand green as well, but the colour does look quite pale.
 Brown and reddish brown are pretty good and there's a fairly wide range of tan parts available.
 Dark green is better, but you can only get a very limited range of parts.
 Dark tan is really nice, but still a bit limiting.
 Part availability in various greys and in black is very good.
 For aircraft models, colours such as medium blue and sand blue can also be handy, but they are also not easily available in large quantities.

-Most real-world camouflage schemes do not mix very light or pale colours with dark ones, simply because most background don't either.
+Don't use colours that contrast too much Most real-world camouflage schemes do not mix very light or pale colours with dark ones, simply because most background don't either.
 An exception would be snow camouflage, which sometimes mixes dark green and white.

 Fairly pale colours such as tan, sand green and light grey go reasonably well together.
 Similarly, black, dark green, brown and dark grey go well together.
 Leave out the dark grey and you've got something very close to a standard vehicle camouflage scheme on the AAV-7 above.